How to grow citrus in pots

 Citrus trees need to be re-potted if they out grow their container, or when the potting mix in the container starts to slump as its bulk reduces.
 Re-potting is usually required every three years.
 Plants can be moved into a slightly larger pot if still growing, or replanted in the same pot with fresh potting mix.
 For more tips on repotting, this helpful article is a must-read.

-To browse Flower Power's extensive range of outdoor pots, click here.
+To shop Flower Power's extensive range of outdoor pots, click here.

 There are a few steps to follow when you choose to grow citrus in pots.
 At planting or when re-potting, fill the container with good-quality potting mix (Flower Power recommend Supersoil Professional Rose & Citrus Potting & Planting Mix) to ensure strong growth and good drainage, as citrus don’t tolerate poorly drained conditions.
 Always plant the citrus at the same depth that the tree was growing in its original pot.

 Citrus do have very particular growing needs but, if these are catered to, they are trouble-free trees.
 Citrus can be planted throughout the year, but are plentiful in autumn and winter making this a good time of year to buy.